 A glove is the one piece of equipment truly required for any and all players.
 The most important aspect of the glove is being well broken in with a decent pocket.
 We recommend getting a bigger glove than you think, even for young players.
-9.5” gloves are the most common size for Shetland American players (4-5 years old).
-Shetland National players will start using larger gloves as they become more comfortable catching.
-Stronger players will quickly advance to 10.5"-11.5" gloves.
+We would recommend a minimum 10.0"-10.5” gloves, even for Shetland American players (4-5 years old).
+Shetland National players (5-6 years old) will start using larger gloves as they become more comfortable catching.
+Stronger players will quickly advance to 11.0"-11.5" gloves.
 Pinto players and above (8+ years old) will typically have gloves that are 11" and larger.
 Make sure the glove is well broken in or conditioned, so the player is able to squeeze it.

 Cleats are recommended for Shetland American and required for Shetland National divisions and above.
 Soccer cleats are fine for the Shetland divisions.
 It is recommended that Pinto division players and above use proper baseball cleats.
 The toe cleat and ankle protection in real baseball cleats are helpful for these older divisions.

 Rubber-soled or rubber-cleated shoes are permitted.
 Metal cleats are prohibited for all divisions except Pony 14U.

 All bats must have the USABat licensing stamp on it to be used in PONY baseball.

 Tee Ball bats may be used in the Shetland divisions (typically 24”-26” bats).
 Regular baseball bats must be used starting in the Pinto divisions and above (typically 27” to 42” bats).

 Pay attention to the weight of the bat as well as the length of the bat.
 As players start to become more serious, pay attention to the barrel size as well.
 2 5/8" is the maximum barrel size allowed and most stronger players will want those big barrel bats.

 For the youngest players, you may want to go as light as possible, but as the kids approach Pinto age they should be ready to swing a 27" bat or bigger (typically 17oz or more).
 There are very few bats shorter than 27" that are legal in Pinto baseball.